Skip to main content

 If:

-• the timing is largely accurate
+--> the timing is accurate

-• the order is placed well in advance
+--> the order is placed correctly

 Then why:

-why is it failing at something basic?
+If the system is working in parts, why is it failing at something basic?

 What are we not seeing?